Rakteem007/Quiz_App/README.md

-This is a Quiz App .
+This is a Quiz App for the quiz event for Paridhi Fest(Megatronix).
-This is an experiment to make a basic quiz app using GenAI --> Chatgpt.